At a Glance

 Standard Cost Calculation

-In a sophisticated mixed mode manufacturing ERP system, where both process manufacturing and discrete processes occur within the same operation facility, the standard cost is derived from standards set on the Formula or BOM depending on a combination of the following:
+How are standard costs determined in a sophisticated mixed-mode manufacturing ERP system, where process manufacturing and discrete processes occur within the same operation facility?
+These costs are derived from standards set on the formula or build of materials (BOM) depending on a combination of the:

 - Batch being manufactured

 - Hours spent on each operation